 You are responsible for your transportation to and from the seminar.
 Please include all details of your itinerary on the enclosed Participant Confirmation Form.
-If you have last minute transportation problems up to Thursday June 4th, 2020, please notify Kellie Palladino at email@example.com.
+If you have last-minute transportation problems up to Thursday, June 1st, 2023, please notify Daniele Baierlein at email@example.com.

 What should I pack and bring to the seminar?